 Bubble bath is typically a liquid or powdered product which creates bubbles in the water.
 It’s a popular product, especially with parents when bathing their children.
 Although it makes bathing more pleasant, it’s important to remember the issues it may cause with your drainage system over time.

 If bubble bath is used frequently, the foamy lather may linger within your pipes which can hinder the water flow.
 Some bubble baths have ingredients that include additives such as oils and waxes which will dry up to the walls of your pipes and also restrict water flow.
+Over time, this buildup from bubble bath can eventually lead to clogs in your plumbing.
+To help prevent buildup from causing clogs, it is recommended to regularly flush your drains with hot water after using bubble bath.

 Coconut Oil

 Many people love using coconut oil as a nourishing hair mask, and when finished tend to rinse it off in the shower.
 Like the other bathing products within this list, when the oil that goes down the drain turns cold and solidifies, it will stick to the walls of your drainage pipes.
+Coconut oil solidifies at room temperature, which can cause it to clog drains and lead to clogged drains.

 Many people will value the skin benefits of coconut oil compared to the risk of drain blockages.
 If this is the case, we would recommend using the product less frequently than every bath you take.
 This way you will at least minimise the risk of causing a blockage over time.